Marketing Careers: 6 Areas to Explore

 Mid-level roles: Market research analyst, global marketing analyst, social media analyst

 No matter which type of marketing you work in—product, brand, content, or otherwise—developing a well-researched and brand-specific strategy is instrumental to success.
-When you work in strategy, you’ll be responsible for identifying new ways to reach customers and developing plans that ensure each campaign is a success.
+If you work in strategy, you'll be responsible for identifying new ways to reach customers and developing plans to ensure each campaign is successful.

 Key skills: Planning, communication, creative thinking, analytical thinking